The Power of the Weisfeiler-Leman Algorithm to Decompose Graphs: Abstract

-The Weisfeiler-Leman procedure is a widely-used approach for graph isomorphism testing that works by iteratively computing an isomorphism-invariant coloring of vertex tuples.
-Meanwhile, a fundamental tool in structural graph theory, which is often exploited in approaches to tackle the graph isomorphism problem, is the decomposition into 2- and 3-connected components.
+The Weisfeiler-Leman procedure is a widely-used technique for graph isomorphism testing that works by iteratively computing an isomorphism-invariant coloring of vertex tuples.
+Meanwhile, a fundamental tool in structural graph theory, which is often exploited in approaches to tackle the graph isomorphism problem, is the decomposition into $2$- and $3$-connected components.

 We prove that the $2$-dimensional Weisfeiler-Leman algorithm implicitly computes the decomposition of a graph into its $3$-connected components.
-Thus, the dimension of the algorithm needed to distinguish two given graphs is at most the dimension required to distinguish the corresponding decompositions into $3$-connected components (assuming dimension at least $2$).
+This implies that the dimension of the algorithm needed to distinguish two given non-isomorphic graphs is at most the dimension required to distinguish non-isomorphic $3$-connected components of the graphs (assuming dimension at least~$2$).

-This result implies that for $k \geq 2$, the $k$-dimensional algorithm distinguishes $k$-separators, i.e., $k$-tuples of vertices that separate the graph, from other vertex $k$-tuples.
+To obtain our decomposition result, we show that, for $k \geq 2$, the $k$-dimensional algorithm distinguishes $k$-separators, i.e., $k$-tuples of vertices that separate the graph, from other vertex $k$-tuples.
 As a byproduct, we also obtain insights about the connectivity of constituent graphs of association schemes.

-In an application of the results, we show the new upper bound of $k$ on the Weisfeiler-Leman dimension of graphs of treewidth at most $k$.
-Using a construction by Cai, Fürer, and Immerman, we also provide a new lower bound that is asymptotically tight up to a factor of $2$.
+In an application of the results, we show the new upper bound of $k$ on the Weisfeiler-Leman dimension of the class of graphs of treewidth at most $k$.
+Using a construction by Cai, F\"urer, and Immerman, we also provide a new lower bound that is asymptotically tight up to a factor of $2$.